1.1 The Soccer Federation Rules shall apply except when superseded by any of the following rules.

 6.4 Any player(s) involved in fighting will be sent off immediately. (red card)

 6.5 A player who is laying/sitting/kneeling on the ground is not permitted to play at the ball within the vicinity of opposing players.
-Referee will award in indirect free kick
+Referee will award in a direct free kick.
+This rule applies to all divisions apart from the Over 30 divisions on a Monday.

 6.6 To protect goalkeepers, any 50/50 challenge by an attacker on a goalkeeper is deemed to be a foul and a direct free kick awarded to the goalkeepers team.